 The first step is to create an xml file containing the values needed for session generation (Section 5.4).
 Make a copy of the multilateraltournament.xml file inside your genius directory and edit it (with a plain text editor).
-Inside the <tournaments> element you will find a number of <tournament> elements.
+Inside the <tournaments> elements values elements elements.
 Each of these <tournament> elements defines a complete tournament so you can run multiple tournaments using one xml file.